 Twenty years ago, 0.2 percent of China’s population had access to the Internet, compared with 30 percent in the USA.
-Today, according to Oliver Jones, CEO of data center development and investment firm Chayora, the number has risen to 800 million people, and is set to pass the billion user mark.
+Today, according to Oliver Jones, CEO of data centre development and investment firm Chayora, the number has risen to 800 million people, and is set to pass the billion user mark.

 But for foreign cloud, colocation and technology companies alike, the particularities of the Chinese market – starting with the national firewall, which requires all Chinese data to be processed in China, to issues of power, connectivity, licensing, and community integration – making one’s entry can be a complex affair.